In my last blog, I described the 7 Powerful Benefits of Self-Compassion and it led many people to ask the question, “What is self-compassion?”

 I think it is a great question and points to the importance of getting clear on what self-compassion is and is not.
 Many who hear about self-compassion fear that it is equivalent to “babying” yourself or letting yourself eat too much ice cream while avoiding responsibilities.
 I’ll clear all that up in this article so you can shamelessly give yourself love:-)

-Kristin Neff, Ph.D., who is widely recognized as one of the world’s leading experts on self-compassion, describes it as approaching yourself with kindness and understanding when confronted with personal failings rather than criticizing yourself for what you or others see as inadequacies/shortcomings.
+Kristin Neff, Ph.D., who is widely recognized as one of the world’s leading experts on self-compassion, describes it as approaching yourself with kindness and understanding when confronted with personal failings, rather than criticizing yourself for what you or others see as inadequacies/shortcomings.
 This valuable practice reflects a beautiful Buddhist teaching that comes as a response to suffering.
 The core of the teaching lies in the discovery of your tender heart underneath the suffering you are experiencing, whether it be fear, anger, jealousy, or indifference.
-When you sense into the sensation of the pain without the story, you inevitably feel the vulnerable place touched by the pain and the tenderness of the heart that feels compassion for the suffering you are experiencing.
+When you sense into the pain without the story, you also feel the tenderness of the vulnerable place and compassionate heart touched by the pain.
 This is the paradox of allowing and accepting what is – no matter how painful – for when you do, you also have the opportunity to experience the inherent kindness of your tender heart.

 Dr. Neff explains further that self-compassion has 3 main components:

 Treating yourself with care and understanding, rather than with judgment, is the essence of self-compassion.
 Implicit in this component of self-compassion is the emphasis on action.
 It cannot remain a sentiment or theory.
 While self-kindness begins in the mind, actively soothing and comforting yourself is key to transforming this concept into a practice.